 Can I take your potted or bottled products out of their containers and put them into my own bottles?
 Do you supply in bulk so I can bottle or pot my own products?

-Currently, we do not allow the re-packaging of our already packaged products.
-The material that a product is packaged in is considered and assessed in detail within each product’s Cosmetic Product Safety Report.
-Therefore, our products are only assessed in the packaging that they arrive to you in.
-Our products have been tested for stability in their current packaging, and removing them from their original packaging will render the Cosmetic Product Safety Report void, meaning the product would be being sold illegally.
+No, our products have been tested for stability in their current packaging, and removing them from their original packaging will render the Cosmetic Product Safety Report void, meaning the product would be being sold illegally.
 Different types of plastics or metal plated containers DO react differently with different essential oils and fragrance oils, just because you have a product in a plastic pot does not automatically mean it can be re-packaged into another plastic pot.
 Some essential oils will actually corrode some types of plastics!

 Do I need insurance to sell products?